 Do we have your interest?
 Read more about this marvelous region’s unique heritage: the Zampone tradition, Rationalist architecture in Forli and Bologna’s splendid San Colombano Museum are just three more reasons to travel to Emilia Romagna.

 * * *

-Grazie mille! to Emilia Romagna Tourism for hosting my stay in Modena, Italy.
-Impressions and opinions, as ever, are my own.
+Grazie mille! to Emilia Romagna Tourism for hosting our stay in Modena, Italy.